obicons/sa4u/README.md

 * `src/` contains the source code for SA4U.

 ## Important Notes
-The analysis process generates a lot of data (e.g. 32GB).
+The analysis process generates a lot of data.
 You may run out of memory.
 Increase your swap size if this occurs.
 SA4U is designed to use memory in a way that swapping should not slow down the analysis too much.